Serving Greater Los Angeles

 How do I know my pet is in pain?

 How can we recognize pain and suffering in our non-human companions?
-It is the instinct of the animal to NOT vocalize its pain.
-This is a survival instinct.
+It is the instinct of the animal to NOT vocalize its pain — this is a survival instinct.
 When debilitated, the animal must lie quiet or even hide from would-be predators who would have them for dinner.
-Therefore we must take from human medicine the types of conditions that cause pain and make inferences with regards to our pet.
+Therefore, we must look at the type of human conditions that cause pain and make inferences with regards to our pet.
 Animals will refuse food when in pain or nauseated.
 Sometimes this is the only symptom we notice.
-Even pets with bone cancer (osteosarcoma) or pancreatic cancer which are extremely painful in humans, may not exhibit any outward signs of pain other than loss of appetite.
+Even pets with bone cancer (osteosarcoma) or pancreatic cancer, which are extremely painful in humans, may not exhibit any outward signs of pain other than loss of appetite.
 Non-use of a limb would indicate pain in that limb.
 Inflamed reddened areas are are also usually painful to your pet.
-Some of the other signs you might observe include failure to groom, restlessness, or abnormal elimination habits can be associated with pain.
-Very few animals vocalize their pain, however if they do it is certainly indicative that there is a bigger problem.
+Some of the other signs you might observe include failure to groom, restlessness, or abnormal elimination habits.
+Very few animals vocalize their pain.
+However, if they do, it is certainly indicative that there is a bigger problem.